 Before continuing, please note that the submission of files using SFTP requires the input of your TACC MFA code.
 This impedes any ability to automate the process.
-If your organization would like to automate submissions, please submit a ticket titled 'MFA Exception' in the TX-APCD submission portal under the 'Help' dropdown menu.
+If your organization would like to automate submissions, please submit a ticket titled 'MFA Exception' in the TX-APCD submitter portal (https://txapcd.org) under the 'Help' dropdown menu.

-7.1.1.
-Command Line Method
+7.1.1.Command Line Method